 The slime coat is the slimy layer that covers the scales and skin of fish, and it’s what we smell when near a fish.
 It’s essential in your bait, as it’s what that allows the bait to be detected easily by your target sturgeon fish.
 When it’s depleted, it doesn’t feel slimy anymore, so you will know that time has come for a change.
 In short, don’t change your bait by how it looks, but by how it smells.

 When fishing sturgeon, don’t stay in your boat and think that it’s too early to give up.
 If you don’t have a catch by say the 45th minute or so, it’s time to go and search elsewhere.
 You might stay at a single place waiting for them to come by, only to get out that place empty-handed.
-Sturgeon are not comparable to other fish like salmon, so give up when you have to which Fraser River Sturgeon Fishing Charters in British Columbia have no problem doing.
+Sturgeon are not comparable to other fish like salmon so it’s easy to see how fishing for sturgeon on the Fraser River will be challenging.

 Keep the hook sharp